BubbleMania

 WHY DO YOU USUALLY WEAR GLOVES IN YOUR SHOW?

 First let me make this clear: YOU do not need to wear any gloves to be a successful bubble manipulator and artist.
 In 2006 and after 18 years of professional bare-handed bubbling, I experimented with and then decided to continue wearing nitrile gloves.
 (They are not latex or vinyl).
 The reasons: 1.
 Human skin exudes natural oils.
 Oil and water do not mix.
 I'm keeping these oils out of my formula as they can negatively effect a solution that is used for multiple shows.
 2. When handled a lot, dish detergent and, therefore, soap bubble solution will dry out the skin on bare hands, i.e. "dish pan hands"!.
 For me this can become quite severe, especially in dry winter air.
 The gloves help a great deal.
-And when I'm happier the bubbles are happier!
+And when I'm happy the bubbles are happy!

 Back to FAQ list